cloudflare/cloudflare-docs/content/zaraz/reference/settings.md

 # Zaraz settings

 Configure Zaraz's general settings for a website from its [main dashboard](https://dash.cloudflare.com/?to=/:account/:zone/zaraz).
+Click the **Settings** button to start.

 ## Data layer compatibility mode